 Politicians that make use of science, create better policies.
-By asking How do you know that? we want scientific knowledge to play a greater role in public debate and to get politicians and decision-makers to be clearer about what they are basing their proposals and decisions on.
-The initiative builds on the global March for Science movement
+Through our How do you know that? campaign and involvement in the March for Science movement, we want scientific knowledge to play a greater role in public debate and to get politicians and decision-makers to be clearer about what they are basing their proposals and decisions on.

 On Saturday 22 April 2017, the March for Science took place for the first time in over 600 cities around the world.
 In Sweden, activities were held Stockholm Gothenburg, Uppsala, Umeå and Luleå.